 The Blue Hole Swimming Pool At Dinosaur Valley State Park

 The Blue Hole is a popular area to go swimming.
 There’s plenty of places to dip your feet in the water in the park, but at The Blue Hole, where it’s 20-feet deep, you can put your whole body in the water.
 Walking down the rocky ledge was quite a picture of me, but hey, I did it, and it was fun…once I got down to the swimming area, but Chastity saw a snake, and that was it for us!

 We saw the neatest thing and thought it was a brilliant idea.
 It’s a “Borrow A Life Jacket” stand with life jackets that anyone can use while swimming in the river.
 I wished I got a photo of it.
 The life jackets looked pretty new.

 If you like to tent camp, you’re in luck: no cabins here, only campsites with or without electricity.
 More information is e found on the Dinosaur Valley State Park’s campsites page.
 Bring your dogs because they are allowed!

-See, there are lots of things to do at Dinosaur Valley State Park other than to look for tracks.
+See, there are many things to do at Dinosaur Valley State Park other than looking for tracks.
 Have fun!!
 I’ll leave you with a photo of this enormous creature!